-Born and bred in the South-West of France, Bascaules was a gifted student with a love of nature that ultimately inspired his passion for œnology.
-In 1990, after receiving a degree in Agricultural Engineering, with a specialty in œnology, from Montpellier University in France, Bascaules began his career as assistant to the Estate Director at the legendary Château Margaux, one of France’s five First Growth Bordeaux estates.
-Bascaules became Estate Director in 2000, overseeing viticulture and vinification and working alongside renowned General Manager, Paul Pontallier.
+Born and bred in southwestern France, Philippe was a gifted student with a combined love of nature, science, and mathematics, a threesome of subjects that proved essential when he discovered his passion for wine at the age of 22.
+In 1990, after receiving a degree in Agricultural Engineering, with a specialty in œnology, from Montpellier University in the southeast of France, Philippe began his career at Château Margaux, one of France’s five First Growth Bordeaux estates, and went on to become Estate Director in 2000.

 With the time he has spent at Inglenook, along with his experience of making some of the world's most critically acclaimed wines, Philippe has acquired invaluable insights into all aspects of winemaking, and his vision is respectfully tied to the specificity of site.
 He believes quite strongly that every facet of the winemaking process—even the manner in which the grapes are first collected and handled—"has an importance, an effect on the final product," an attitude that resonates with the same degree of care and foresight on which Inglenook was founded.